 - cargo insurance (covering loss or damage occurring while equipment and materials are in transit from the point of shipment to their arrival at the construction site); and

 - mandatory insurance for vehicles and for the employer's liability.

 Enforcement of security and bankruptcy proceedings

 Failure of a project company to perform contractual obligations entitles the lenders to recourse to collateral based on a pledge or mortgage agreement.
 Recourse to collateral is subject to court proceedings unless the parties have agreed otherwise.
 As a general principle, mortgage and collateral agreements are subject to notary certification.

-Importantly, collateral consists of the entire property of a project company and if the proceeds from its sale are not sufficient to cover all of the debts, then the proceeds are distributed to the creditors after the following debts and expenses have been paid in full:
+Collateral consists of the entire property of a project company, and if the proceeds from its sale are not sufficient to cover all of the debts, then the proceeds are distributed to the creditors after the following debts and expenses have been paid in full:

 - court expenses;

 - any liability of the debtor that arose after the insolvency procedure had been launched; and

 - claims from citizens arising from damage caused to their health or property.

 The State Committee of the Republic of Uzbekistan on Ecology and Environment Protection (the Committee) is a state body in the field of ecology, environmental protection, rational use and reproduction of natural resources.16 The Committee monitors legal entities' compliance with established environmental standards for emissions and discharges of pollutants into the environment; waste generation and disposal; and environmental safety requirements for the location, design, construction and commissioning of new and reconstructed enterprises and other facilities.
 The Committee also issues the necessary licences for the right to use subsurface resources for the construction and operation of underground facilities for waste storage and disposal.